edanalytics/earthmover_edfi_bundles/assessments/NWEA_Map/README.md

 # Maintenance notes

-### Assessment ID
-The `assessmentIdentifier` used in this repo is "NWEA-Map."
-Some implementations may wish to spell or format this differently (e.g. "NWEA-MAP").
-Double check your implementation and, if necessary, update the following files prior to running:
-  - seeds/assessments.csv
-  - templates/objectiveAssessments.jsont
-  - templates/studentAssessment.jsont

 ### Codegen
 There's an included file called `score_codegen.py` which uses the data in the seed tables to generate the long jinja snippets in the `jsont` files.